immersive-web/webxr-ar-module/explainer.md

 A `selectstart` event indicates that the primary action has been initiated.
 It will most commonly be associated with pressing a button or trigger.

 A `selectend` event indicates that the primary action has ended.
 It will most commonly be associated with releasing a button or trigger.
+A `selectend` event must also be fired if the input source is disconnected after a primary action has been initiated, or the primary action has otherwise been cancelled.
+In that case an associated `select` event will not be fired.

 A `select` event indicates that a primary action has been completed. `select` events are considered to be [triggered by user activation](https://html.spec.whatwg.org/multipage/interaction.html#triggered-by-user-activation) and as such can be used to begin playing media or other trusted interactions.